 This agreement is required if you are planning to foster to adopt.
 This process is

 typically used when you are adopting a kitten who is not yet old enough to be spayed or neutered.

 Please complete the agreement online by clicking the link below. or complete online by clicking the link below.

-Our adoption fee is $140.
+Our adoption fee is $150, or $260 for 2 cats.
 Please click the link below to pay this via PayPal.